Source2ZE/ZombieReborn/README.md

 # ZombieReborn

+**NOTE: Lua VScript was disabled in the Mirage update, and as of the Nuke update we now have strong reason to believe a completely new scripting system is on the way.
+Therefore this project should generally be considered paused until the CS2 scripting situation has stabilized.**

 An experimental implementation of Zombie Escape in Counter-Strike 2 using the Lua [VScript API](https://cs2.poggu.me/dumped-data/vscript-list).

 [Join our Discord](https://discord.gg/QsSGf9ZEVs) for development discussion and to keep up to date!